FalixNodes-Software/KB-articles/content/_posts/falix/dashboard/2025-02-19-server-console.md

 - **UUIDs** are highlighted in purple and clickable to copy.
 - **URLs are detected and made clickable**.
 If a link points to an unknown domain, you will see a trust confirmation before being redirected.
 - **Auto-scroll** keeps you pinned to the latest messages.
 If you scroll up to read older logs, auto-scroll pauses automatically and a "scroll to bottom" button appears so you can jump back down whenever you are ready.
-- **Scroll to the very top** to load older log history from the server beyond what is currently in the buffer.

 ### Console State Overlay